FreeHealth/freehealth/README.txt

-I. What is FreeMedForms ?
+I. What is FreeMedForms?

-FreeMedForms aims to be a open Electronic Medical Record Manager.
+FreeMedForms aims to be an open Electronic Medical Record Manager.
-FreeMedForms is also a lot of derivatives sub-project, which are just standalone compilation of FreeMedForms plugins.
+FreeMedForms is also a lot of derivative sub-projects, which are just standalone compilations of FreeMedForms plugins.

 This project is a free and open source project.
 A community grows up around it.
-FreeMedForms and derivatives is released under the terms of the GPLv3.
+FreeMedForms and derivatives are released under the terms of the GPLv3.
 Some parts of the code are LGPL v2.1.

 FreeMedForms and Derivatives are coded in C++/Qt4.x.
-FreeMedForms and Derivatives are available for :
+FreeMedForms and Derivatives are available for:
 - MacOs X universal
 - Linux : Ubuntu, Debian, OpenSuse, standalone binary
 - FreeBSD : need compilation of SVN trunk (please contact author)
 - Windows

 II.
-When does this project started ?
+When did this project start?

-This project started from scratch on October 2008.
+This project started from scratch in October 2008.
 It was conducted by a few professionals.
 Eric Maeker, MD (France) is the Main Creator and Main Developper.

 III.
-Where can I find informations about FreeMedForms ?
+Where can I find informations about FreeMedForms?

-Descriptive informations on our main web site : http://www.freemedforms.com/
+Descriptive informations on our main web site: http://www.freemedforms.com/

-Sources, issues are located on GoogleCode server : http://code.google.com/p/freemedforms/
+Sources and issues are located on GoogleCode server: http://code.google.com/p/freemedforms/

-Build instructions and technical documentation are described here : http://www.freemedforms.com/en/code_doc
+Build instructions and technical documentation are described here: http://www.freemedforms.com/en/code_doc

 IV.
-I want to contribute this project
+I want to contribute to this project

-Please feel free to present yourself to our mailing list : freemedforms@googlegroups.com
+Please feel free to present yourself to our mailing list: freemedforms@googlegroups.com
 Describe your ambitions and your competences.
 We talk French and English.